TakiDDine/takiddine/README.md

-### Hi there 👋
+###  👋 Hi
-Hey there! my name is Soulaimane Takiddine , I am a professional web developer with years of experience in the IT and tech industries.
-I've been managing several short-and long-term projects for a wide range of clients
+Hey there! my name is Soulaimane Takiddine , I am Full Stack Developer with years of experience , I've been managing several short-and long-term projects for a wide range of clients

 I am a competent web developer who has vast experience in web application development and web design and good eye for UI/UX designs.

 Last year i've been heavily involved in Software Quality Control/Assurance, Software Risk Management,

 ### My Services right now